ashes999/todo-cycle/README.md

 - Recurring tasks that persist until they're complete
 - One click to enter tasks, complete them, and prioritize them
 - Data based statistics on how much you expect to be able to do per cycle

+# Design Notes

+Designed as a Web-API based ASP.NET MVC application.
+Each major area (eg. todo lists, backlog <=> sprint planning) are single-page applications in Angular.